-We have granted share-based awards that vest upon achievement of certain performance criteria, or Performance Awards.
+We have Performance Awards outstanding.
 If these Performance Awards vest, we expect to issue our employees shares of our common stock net of statutory employment taxes.
 This net issuance results in fewer shares issued and uses our cash to fund these taxes.
 The use of cash could be substantially higher, depending on the fair value of our common stock on the date the Performance Awards vest.
 If our use of cash to fund these taxes is substantial, our cash balance could substantially decline and our stock price could also decline.